Clyde0513/tutoring-website/README.md

 ## License

-This project is private and proprietary.
+This project is proprietary.
 All rights reserved.

-## 👨‍🏫 About Joshua Baer
+## About Joshua Baer

 Dedicated tutor specializing in STEM subjects with a focus on personalized learning approaches and academic excellence.
 Available for online tutoring sessions worldwide.

 ---

-For questions or support, contact: dinojosh2014@gmail.com
+For questions or support, contact: dinojosh2014@gmail.com or clyde0513@g.ucla.edu or iclyde.villacrusis@gmail.com